azatheylle/QiyanaSupportDocumentation/Document.md

 ### Secondary Trees

+**Inspiration**
+- Provides additional damage
+- Provides extra mana for lanes with a lot of potential poking

 **Resolve (Recommended with Conqueror)**
 - Provides additional survivability
 - Good synergy with extended fights where Conqueror excels